daattali/beautiful-jekyll/_posts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **Lightberry** : [Website](http://lightberry.eu/)

 Lightberry is the hardware bit, based on an Arduino Leonardo, that acts as an interface between Hyperion and the LED strip.
 Lightberry offers multiple devices and packs that offer a different level of integration.
 In this tutorial I am only focusing on the USB converter.
 There is a version with a GPIO interface as well but I already have a case that closes the top of the raspberry.
-You could also do without the lightberry part by using the GPIO pins 19 and 23 for clock and data.
+You could also do without the lightberry part by using the GPIO pins 19 and 23 for clock and data (See end of article for details).

 This converter alone will only make the LEDs work with the Raspberry PI.
-If you have other devices that you would like to integrate like a DVD player or a Xbox and such you will need more stuff (I'll cover the other possible scenarios at the end).
+If you have other devices that you would like to integrate like a DVD player or a Xbox and such you will need and HDMI switch and an HDMI splitter as well.

 - **OpenElec installed on a Raspberry Pi** : [Website](http://openelec.tv/)